Key Takeaways:

 Not all property is subject to division between spouses in a divorce.
 Whether specific property must be divided typically depends on whether it is considered marital or separate.

-What assets can be split in a divorce: marital property
+What assets can be split in a divorce?

 - Vehicles